Anatomiclab/GastroFLOW/README.md

-## Cross-Validation
+## GCNet in Cross-Validation

-In order to validate the performance of integrated model in Cross-Validation, use script `Validation_internal.py`
+In order to validate the performance of GCNet in Cross-Validation, use script `Validation_internal.py`

 **Modified Line(please fill the path after downloading the Internal Data.)**: